Python for Finance, Part I: Yahoo & Google Finance API, pandas, and matplotlib

 Preparing the Data

-adj_close contains all the adjusted closing prices for all instruments and all the dates that Yahoo returned.
-Some of the week days might be missing from the data Yahoo provides.
+close contains all the closing prices for all instruments and all the dates that Google returned.
+Some of the week days might be missing from the data Google provides.
 For this reason we create a Series of all the weekdays between the first and last date of interest and store them in the all_weekdays variable.
 Getting all the weekdays is achieved by passing the

 freq=’B’ named parameter to the